 Looking across the street, I spotted a historical marker and crossed to see what it was.
 We had unwittingly stumbled upon Bungalow Terrace, a charming enclave of colorful homes dating back to 1913.
 More than a dozen quaint bungalows are dotted along an enclosed walkway, forming a small community that was once home to many writers, including Alec Waugh.
 Brother of famed novelist Evelyn Waugh, Alec Waugh wrote the bestseller Island in the Sun, published in 1955.

-I was so enchanted with Bungalow Terrace that I couldn’t wait to show it to my husband, who I knew would appreciate its unique atmosphere.
-As soon as he saw it, he excitedly told me that he needed to come back soon — with his camera.
-When we visited the street again, friendly neighbors and their puppies greeted us, proving that Bungalow Terrace is a welcoming place.
+I was so enchanted with Bungalow Terrace.
+When visiting the street again, friendly neighbors and their puppies greeted me, proving that Bungalow Terrace is a welcoming place.

 A historical marker explains the significance of Bungalow Terrace.

 Many residents paint their bungalows bright colors.